 Most are run by Caledonian MacBrayne or Calmac 01631 566688

 By car you have to check in at least 30 mins before departure, even when you book (they won't let you on otherwise!).
 If you are leaving your car in Oban, there is no where to park it by the ferry terminal.

 There is a connecting bus service from Craignure to Tobermory Please ring to check the times.

-- Tiree day cruise - Wednesdays only in 2016.
+- Tiree day cruise - Wednesdays only .
 Ring ‘n ride bus service on Tiree 01879 220 419.
 Also you can hire a bike from the pier for the day (see bike hire section).
 If you like white sandy beaches, this is heaven.
-No midges, as it’s always too windy.
+Rarely any midges, as it’s too windy.
 Tiree is where we go on holiday ourselves in July.

 - Luing Island – from Seil.
 Just a short crossing, leaving you to explore Luing, where you can hire bikes at Sunnybrae caravan park.

 - There are also many non-landing cruises to Colonsay, Tiree and Barra, South Uist and Barra, Coll & Tiree.